Skip to main navigation Skip to search Skip to main content

 Biography

-Dr Rachel Gough is a writer, lecturer, and researcher based in University College Cork.
+Dr Rachel Gough is a writer, lecturer, and postdoctoral researcher based in University College Cork.
 She is engaged in interdisciplinary research on climate and sustainability and lectures on film theory, video game theory, and national cinema.
 Her research explores the intersections of ecological representation, hauntology, and postcolonial theory.

+She is the co-founder of Haunted Futures, an interdisciplinary research network that hosts annual conferences and provides a platform for rigorous intellectual debate on themes of Hauntology.
 She has consulted for several Irish environmental charities, contributing to the development of Media Action Plans designed to raise public awareness of biodiversity and environmental legislation in Ireland.
 She is a member of the Estudios Irlandeses editorial board and she is the Public Relations Officer for Women in Research Ireland.

 Dr Gough was awarded the Lord Puttnam Scholarship in 2023 in recognition of excellence across research, creative practice, and community outreach.
 In 2024, she received the CACSSS Creative Connections Project award.
 In 2025 she and her colleague Dr Ellen Scally were receipients of the Collective Social Futures Fund.